rh24/code-libs/README.md

 * 5 seeded templates in the database.
 * Create a form page which will receive the user inputs for use in the templates.
 * Users will POST the game to the database when complete or wish to save.
-* Users will PUT/update games if incomplete.
 * After completing the game, a new page will display the filled out template with the words selected by the user previously.
 * There will be a button on the completed game display page to start a new game.
-* If our app detects not all 10 spaces are filled out, upon submit, it will save the game, NOT show the template.
-* Users can add their own templates.
-Each one must contain exactly 10 blanks.
-The two column form will be structured so that the left input is a part of the skeleton, and the right input will be a dropdown select menu with parts of speech.
-* Each game is associated with a username.
 * Each game has a shareable link.
-* Users can save their answers mid-game and come back to it later.
-* Game table has a title, user's name, shareable link, selected 10 words, date created, votes, foreign key for template.
+* Game table has a title, user's name, 10 word columns, date created, foreign key for template.
 (Belongs to template)
-* Template table has a title, game skeleton w/ 10 EJS <%= %> in one long string, a creator, votes. (has many games).
+* Template table has a title, game skeleton w/ 10 EJS `<%= %>` in one long string, 10 labels (label1, label2, etc. .. ) a creator. (has many games).
-* Keyword has a name. (each keyword has many templates and templates have many keywords).
-* template_keyword join table will have template id foriegn key & keyword id foreign key.
 * game_template join table will allow us to see all data re: completed games in relation to each unique template.</br></br>
 * Create an “About Us” page within the application that lists details about the developers.
 * Use proper SMACSS file structure for styling the application with a clean theme styled mobile-first.
 * Ensure that state is persisted between the pages used.